 There are some miscellaneous fees that may also be incurred, depending on the nature of the estate.
 These can include the cost of postage to mail notices to the Personal Representative and beneficiaries and to mail documents to the court and taxing authorities; the cost of insuring and storing personal property; shipping personal property; and the cost of moving personal property.
 These fees are all deducted from the estate being probated.

-If you have questions regarding elder law services and fees, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA, online or by calling us at (479) 443-0062.
+If you have questions regarding elder law services and fees, or any other estate planning needs, please contact Wilcox Attorneys, PA, online or by calling us at (479) 443-0062.